MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

    $response.AccessToken | clip                                      # Copies the access token text to the clipboard
    ```

-  - Update `$appId` and `redirectUri` to use the values specified in your Azure AD app registration.
+  - Update `$appId` and `redirectUri` to use the values specified in your Azure AD app registration, then save the file.
-  - When you run the script, it triggers an Azure AD authentication prompt.
-Enter the credentials of a user from the same tenant where your application is registered:

-  - When you run the script above, a sign-in dialog will prompt you to enter the user credentials, similar to below.
-After successful sign in, the access token will be placed on the clipboard.
+  - When you run the script, `Get-ADALToken` triggers an Azure AD authentication prompt.
+Enter the credentials of a user from the same tenant where your application is registered.
+After successful sign in, the access token will be placed on the clipboard:

     [![Visual Studio add class](media/quick-file-list-labels-cpp/acquire-token-sign-in.png)](media/quick-file-list-labels-cpp/acquire-token-sign-in.png#lightbox)

 2. Immediately after completing step #1 above, use **Solution Explorer** and open "auth_delegate.cpp".
 Scroll down to the following line of your `AcquireOAuth2Token()` implementation.
-Replace the `<access-token>` placeholder, with the token placed on the clipboard in the previous step:
+Replace the `<access-token>` placeholder, with the token placed on the clipboard in the previous step.
+The token should be a long string, in a format similar to `eyJ0eXAiOi ...`:

    ```cpp
    string accessToken = "<access-token>";